John Shaw Award

-The MWGL John Shaw Award is a regional architectural design competition intended to showcase good design that results from collaboration with educators, students, and community representatives.
+The Midwest Great Lakes John Shaw Award is a regional architectural design competition intended to highlight good design that results from collaboration with educators, students, and community representatives.

-The electronic portfolio and the application forms must be submitted in electronic format.
-Entrants will complete and submit all application and corresponding materials to Donna Robinson
+The electronic portfolio and the application forms must be submitted in (PDF) electronic format.
+Entrants will complete and submit all application and corresponding materials to Julie Fried

 You must register your project online.